-ip6_addr An IPv6 address, such as 2001:db8::1234.
+ip6_addr An IPv6 address, such as 2001:db8::1234 .
 IPv6 scoped addresses that have ambiguity on their scope zones must be disambiguated by an appropriate zone ID with the percent character ('%') as delimiter.
 It is strongly recommended to use string zone names rather than numeric identifiers, in order to be robust against system configuration changes.
 However, since there is no standard mapping for such names and identifier values, currently only interface names as link identifiers are supported, assuming one-to-one mapping between interfaces and links.
-For example, a link-local address fe80::1 on the link attached to the interface ne0 can be specified as fe80::1%ne0.
-Note that on most systems link-local addresses always have the ambiguity, and need to be disambiguated. ip_addr An ip4_addr or ip6_addr. ip_port An IP port number.
+For example, a link-local address fe80::1 on the link attached to the interface ne0 can be specified as fe80::1%ne0 .
+Note that on most systems link-local addresses always have the ambiguity, and need to be disambiguated. ip_addr An ip4_addr or ip6_addr. ip_dscp A number between 0 and 63, used to select a differentiated services code point (DSCP) value for use with outgoing traffic on operating systems that support DSCP. ip_port An IP port number.
 The number is limited to 0 through 65535, with values below 1024 typically restricted to use by processes running as root.
 In some cases, an asterisk ('') character can be used as a placeholder to select a random high-numbered port. ip_prefix An IP network specified as an ip_addr, followed by a slash ('/') and then the number of bits in the netmask.
 Trailing zeros in a ip_addr may omitted.
-For example, 127/8 is the network 127.0.0.0 with netmask 255.0.0.0 and 1.2.3.0/28 is network 1.2.3.0 with netmask 255.255.255.240.
+For example, 127/8 is the network 127.0.0 with netmask 255.0.0 and 1.2.3.0/28 is network 1.2.3.0 with netmask 255.255.240 .
 When specifying a prefix involving a IPv6 scoped address the scope may be omitted.
 In that case the prefix will match packets from any scope. key_id A domain_name representing the name of a shared key, to be used for transaction security. key_list A list of one or more key_ids, separated by semicolons and ending with a semicolon. number A non-negative 32-bit integer (i.e., a number between 0 and 4294967295, inclusive).
-Its acceptable value might further be limited by the context in which it is used.
-A quoted string which will be used as a pathname, such as path_name zones/master/my.test.domain.
+Its acceptable value might further be limited by the context in which it is used. path_name A quoted string which will be used as a pathname, such as zones/master/my.test.domain.